Andrea Vötter

 Andrea Vötter (born 3 April 1995) is an Italian luger.

+Career

 Vötter competed at the 2014 Winter Olympics for Italy.
 In the Women's singles she placed 19th.

 Vötter's best Luge World Cup overall finish is 7th in 2018–19.

+At the 2024 World Championships at Altenberg, Germany, she along with partner Marion Oberhofer became the Doubles' sprint champion.